 Max: People can expect something boring and undercooked.
 The songs suck, and I think it's pretty clear that we didn't try hard at all.
 If you like it, you probably suck.

-Yeah man, a synesthetic experience.
+IV: Yeah man, a synesthetic experience.
 A lot of people are waiting on this album and expect a straight debut classic and Max I'm pretty sure it won't suck that much (lol).
 Thanks for interview.
 Peace.